jedelman8/nxos-ansible/README.md

 # Example Playbooks

-Several example playbooks have been posted for learning how to use the Cisco Ansible modules.
+In addition to the examples in the previous sections, more examples have been posted for learning how to use the Cisco Ansible modules.

 A complete playbook that stands up a leaf/spine network running VPC can also be found in the examples directory.